By the Bog of Cats: Witchcraft

 The character of Hester has been interpreted as a witch by scholars and critics alike, though she does not explicitly practice witchcraft in the play.
-Even her daughter calls her a “jezebel witch,” and the rest of the community uses it as a derogatory term in reference to her.
+Even her daughter calls her a “Jezebel witch,” and the rest of the community uses it as a derogatory term in reference to her.
 Though she says she doesn't know any “black art things,” her connection to the spiritual world is real, specifically marked by her ability to speak to ghosts.
-For this reason, the Catwoman can also be interpreted as witch on the basis of her conversations with spirits and her psychic abilities.
+For this reason, the Catwoman can also be interpreted as a witch on the basis of her conversations with spirits and her psychic abilities.

-Hester's characterization as a witch also stems from her deep connection to the bog, as she claims to know “where the best bog rosemary grows and the sweetest wild bog rue.”
+Hester's characterisation as a witch also stems from her deep connection to the bog, as she claims to know “where the best bog rosemary grows and the sweetest wild bog rue.”
 This points to a knowledge of herbs and herbal medicine, which one scholar says indicates a connection with folk tradition and the mystical.